rohanBhaiJaan/be-vimmer/README.md

 for Details

 ## Features
-user can toggle insert mode deletion operations user can use j,k motions but with numbers not like hardmode user get notification, if not inserting anything and being in insert mode more then 4000 sec user can change notification interval
+1. user can use j,k motions but with numbers
+   * user can can't use h,j,k,l, keys after repeating 2 time(default)
+   * reusable after pressing different keys

+1. user can disable backspace/delete key in insert mode
+1. user get notification if he doesn't type anything in insert mode for 4s(default)

 ### Example
-if you want to move 1/10 line up use 1k/10k
+if you want to move 1/10 line up use 1/10k

-r 1/10 line down use 1j/10j
+same thing for 1/10 line down use 1/10j